thedonvaughn/amisearch-lambda/README.md

 * Create the cloudformation stack after updating `parameters.json`.
 Below is an example using `awscli`:

 ```
-aws cloudformation create-stack --stack-name amiSearchStack --template-body file://cfn/ami-search.yaml --parameters file://cfn/parameters.json --capabilities CAPABILITY_IAM
+aws cloudformation create-stack --stack-name amiSearchStack --template-body file://cfn/ami-search.yaml --parameters file://cfn/parameters.json --capabilities CAPABILITY_NAMED_IAM
 ```

 #### Example Usage of AMISearch Lambda Function in Cloudformation ####

   If my provided cloudformation template to create the lambda function was utilizied, there will be a Cloudformation Output/Export Key called `amiSearch-arn` which returns the value of the ARN for the lambda function.

-  Below is an example Cloudformation template that creates an EC2 instance.
+  Below is an example Cloudformation JSON template that creates an EC2 instance.
 The below example uses the the amisearch AWS Lambda function to provide the latest AMI ID for Ubuntu Zesty with virtualization type of 'hvm' and root device type of 'ebs'.

 ```
    "AMISearch":{